 What you need to do:

-- Be sure to list “CPAP” on your registration form or give our office a call, so we know to pack a battery for you.
+– List “CPAP” on your registration form or give our office a call at least 2 weeks prior to your trip, so we know to pack a battery for you.

-- Bring the appropriate DC adapter with alligator clips to connect our battery with your CPAP machine.
+– Bring a suitable DC adapter with alligator clips to connect our battery with your CPAP machine.
 The power adapter cords are specific to your CPAP make and model.
-Please check with your local provider or research online to determine which cords you will need.
+Please check with your local provider, the CPAP Shop, or research online to determine which cords you will need.

-- If your CPAP has a humidifier, you will need to disable/remove the humidifier for your river trip.
+– If your CPAP has a humidifier, you will need to disable/remove the humidifier for your river trip.
+Please test your machine at home to make sure it does work without the humidifier.
 Our batteries do NOT have the power capacity to run humidifiers while in the canyon.

 – You may need to carry the battery (about 60 pounds) between the raft and your campsite.